 The condition assessment does not include detailed assessment or analysis of whether elements are capable of safely supporting loads that are currently imposed or are required by past or current building codes.
-Similarly, the visual condition assessment is not a validation that the original design and construction nor any additions or alterations met the applicable codes at the time of construction nor any additions or alterations met the applicable codes at the time of construction nor any additions or alterations met the applicable codes.
+Similarly, the visual condition assessment is not a validation that the original design and construction nor any additions or alterations met the applicable codes at the time of construction nor current codes.